-Aquaphor and Inked Ritual Tattoo Careare two completely different products.
-They both have a different purpose and function for skincare.
-Aquaphor is a healing 'ointment' used for treating diaper rash, chapped lips, dry skin, etc.
+Aquaphor and Inked Ritual Tattoo Careare two completely different products with a very different purpose and function for your tattoo aftercare.

 Aquaphor also contains Lanolin Alcohol, which is an oily material from sheep’s wool.
 Lanolin Alcohol can cause contact dermatitis rash or other skin reactions.
 Even worse... some people have noticed their skin appears lighter from lanolin alcohol use.